 Each faculty head brings a distinctive viewpoint to their residential community, infusing their academic interests into the environment and offering connection points to their vast networks and expertise.
 Each month, they will invite a new faculty guest to share a different perspective on future pathways, provide insights into current world issues, or speak candidly with students about their own life experiences.

 In addition to sharing more about their academic pursuits, Faculty Heads build relationships with students.
-In consultation with the programming and advisory council in the community, they host a weekly signature event providing an opportunity to provide an opportunity to make friendships and exhale after tackling a full day of classes.
+In consultation with the programming and advisory council in the community, they host a weekly signature event providing an opportunity to develop friendships and exhale after tackling a full day of classes.
 These events give students a chance to get to know faculty on a more personal basis.
 Working closely with the resident advisers, faculty heads will also be actively supporting students and connecting them to campus resources throughout the year.

 What makes Vanderbilt distinctive is the interactions that students l have with renowned faculty members.
 Living in a residential college presents these opportunities regularly as students and faculty pass one another in the hallway or share a meal together.